 Climate mitigation pathways

-Estimating overall potentials for climate change mitigation is crucial.
+Estimating the overall potentials for climate change mitigation is crucial.
 IAMs and, in more limited contexts, partial equilibrium models, are useful for assessing system-wide potentials, reflecting the interaction between sectors, and mitigation options.
 Most IAMs have a detailed description of supply-side technologies, but lack resolution on demand-side and, closely associated, with local solutions.
 However, IAMs and related models can summarize the insights from demand-side analysis, informed by bottom-up assessments of specific policy measures (see Technology section), and evaluate the comprehensive potential of demand-side mitigation options in their interaction with other options, such as supply-side technologies and energy-system decarbonization strategies.
-Such modeling studies must specifically be informed by bottom-up assessments of specific policy measures (see Technology section).
-Modeling and other assessment studies can also clarify the time-scales over which actions and mitigations play out – an increasingly urgent category as time runs out if CO2-concentration is to stay below levels consistent with less than 2°C warming.
+Such modeling studies must be informed by bottom-up assessments of specific policy measures (see Technology section).
+Modeling and other assessment studies can also clarify the time-scales over which actions and mitigations play out – an increasingly urgent requirement as time runs to reduce atmospheric CO2 concentration below levels consistent with less than 2°C warming.

 Sustainable Development

-We emphasized the importance of normatively evaluating well-being implications of demand-side climate action.
-This also relates closely to sustainable development and the sustainable development goals (SDGs) on a macro scale, beyond climate action (SDG 13).
-For example, providing low-or-zero-carbon and resource efficient services nearly equates with responsible consumption and production (SDG 12).
+We emphasized the importance of normatively evaluating the well-being implications of demand-side climate action.
+This also relates closely to sustainable development and the sustainable development goals (SDGs), which go beyond climate action (SDG 13) alone.
+For example, providing low-or-zero-carbon and resource efficient services equates with responsible consumption and production (SDG 12).
 But other SDGs are also directly implicated.
 Providing safe and sufficient nutrition tackles the zero hunger goal (SDG 2) and good health and well-being (SDG 3), electricity services for light, cooking and others are key for the affordable and clean energy goal (SDG 7), and providing mobility and accessibility services is closely related to achieving sustainable cities and communities (SDG 11).
 The linkage between sustainable development and climate change is also articulated in the “nationally determined” language of the Paris Agreement, with promotes climate mitigation that coincides with national determined development outcomes.
 A final key question emerges: Which demand-side solutions enable sustainable development?
 Which not?

 Our list of key research questions may be incomplete, and others are likely to emphasize different angles.
 Nonetheless, we see an urgency for trans- and interdisciplinary synthetic research clarifying the demand-side solution space.
-We also see this area as intellectually exciting and stimulating with potential to transcend the specific issue of climate change mitigation, and providing broad research directions for cohesive rather fragmented social sciences.
+We also see this area as intellectually exciting and stimulating with potential to transcend the specific issue of climate change mitigation, and providing broad research directions for a cohesive rather than fragmented social sciences.

 The ambition of AR6 to fill crucial evidence gaps on the demand side is critical, as the IPCC assessments of available solutions have suffered from this neglect.
-We have outlined some key avenues for research that scientists need to tackle over the coming years We call for collaborative and transdisciplinary efforts by relevant communities to achieve this fundamental goal.
+We have outlined some key avenues for research that scientists need to tackle over the coming years.
+We call for collaborative and transdisciplinary efforts by relevant communities to achieve this fundamental goal.

 References